Skip to main content

 • 6 months for services

-How does this apply to me as an Amazon seller?
+How does this apply to me as an ecommerce seller?

-One of the main ways you can take advantage of this is by reclaiming the VAT you’ve paid on Amazon’s fees in the 6 months prior to when you became VAT registered.
+One of the main ways you can take advantage of this is by reclaiming the VAT you’ve paid on sales channels fees in the 6 months prior to when you became VAT registered.

-Until you enter your VAT number in Amazon Seller Central, Amazon will be charging you 20% VAT on all of their fees (if you are a UK based company).
-That means that all of the following fees have 20% VAT on them:
+Until you enter your VAT number in Amazon Seller Central, Amazon will be charging you VAT (if you are a UK based company).

-The process to reclaim the VAT paid on Amazon fees for the 6 months prior to you VAT registration date is as follows:
+The process to reclaim any VAT paid on Amazon fees for the 6 months prior to you VAT registration date is as follows:

 Step 1 - Visit Amazon Seller Central and navigate to: